kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 ---
 ### How do I change the volume?
 - Append `&vl=50` [url parameter](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install/faq#what-are-url-parameters-how-do-i-use-them) to the youtube video url within a YTGIF.
-Keep in mind this is custom parameter, and it's not supported by YouTube.
+Keep in mind this is a custom parameter, and it's not supported by YouTube.

 ---
 ### Can I set a custom playback speed?
 - Append `&s=2` [url parameter](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install/faq#what-are-url-parameters-how-do-i-use-them) to the youtube video url within a YTGIF.
-Keep in mind this is custom parameter, and it's not supported by YouTube.
+Keep in mind this is a custom parameter, and it's not supported by YouTube.

 ---